TULiberalArts/Liberal-Studies/pages/graduate.md

 title: Graduate
 permalink: /graduate/
 layout: page
-keywords: 'liberal arts, masters degree, Temple'
+keywords: 'liberal arts, masters degree, course offerings, admissions, independent study, transfer of credits'
 description: >-
   The hallmark of the MLA program is its interdisciplinary flexibility in allowing students to develop their own intellectual and career pathways.